gi-no/blog_mean_stack/article2.md

 $ yo angular-fullstack paizatter
 ```

-There are multiple configurations to choose.
+There are multiple configurations from which to choose.
-Let's just choose default settings except SNS setting where we enable all the SNS.
+Let's just choose default settings except for the SNS setting where we enable all the SNS.

 ```
 - Would you like to include additional oAuth strategies?